Sail away to Giglio Island with us, 23-27 September 2026

 Day 1, Wednesday: Meet us in Livorno.
 We’ll take you for coffee and a wander of the market.
 Then we head down the coast into the Maremma by mini van, but we will stop at my favourite little trattoria in the port town of Piombino that serves only whatever fresh fish they happen to have arrive in that day.
 We will stay the night in an agriturismo where we will have an early dinner and an early night because the next morning we have to get up to meet a fisherman.

 Day 2, Thursday: At 7am, we meet Paolo in Talamone for a morning out on the boat for a fishing trip and a beautiful fresh seafood lunch.
 This is not just any fisherman, he is also an activist who plants sculptures on the bottom of the sea (above) to thwart trawlers and to ‘defend beauty with beauty’.
-Afterwards, we head to Monte Argentario’s Porto Santo Stefano where we get the ferry to Giglio and get settled in to our beautiful hotel.
-The evening is yours, so you can rest or explore the port as you wish.
+Afterwards, we head to Monte Argentario’s Porto Santo Stefano where we get the ferry to Giglio and get settled in to our beautiful hotel before dinner at the hotel.

-Day 4, Saturday: This morning we have a cooking class in a beautiful property of the owner of La Guardia hotel overlooking the sea, and we will enjoy the fruits of our labour for lunch along with a wine lesson on local wines by sommelier Marco Lami.
-There will be a bit of time to rest on the beach or explore the port before the late afternoon when we jump on a boat with a local fisherman for a sail around the island and enjoy a beautiful aperitivo on the water.
-We come back to the port, a short walk from our hotel and the evening is yours.
+Day 4, Saturday: This morning we have a seasonal cooking class in a beautiful property of the owner of La Guardia hotel overlooking the sea, and we will enjoy the fruits of our labour for lunch along with a wine lesson on local wines by sommelier Marco Lami.
+After lunch, there will be time to rest on the beach, pack or explore the port before our final aperitivo and dinner on the island.

 Day 5, Sunday: We check out of our hotel and ferry back to land.
 We will make a stop at a nearby organic farm to taste (and stock up on) some excellent cheese before heading back to Livorno where we say our goodbyes.